aaaristo/dyngodb/README.md

-    db.test.save({ type: 'person', name: 'Jane', about: 'she is the mom of two great childs', tags: ['hipster','hacker'] }) db.test.ensureIndex({ name: 'S', $text: function (item) { return _.pick(item,['name','about']); } }) db.test.find({ $text: 'mom childs' }) // should return Jane db.test.find({ name: 'Jane', $text: 'mom childs' }) // should return Jane, $text is chainable with other fields db.test.find({ name: 'John', $text: 'mom childs' }) // should return an empty resultset
+    db.test.save({ type: 'person', name: 'Jane', about: 'she is the mom of two great childs', tags: ['hipster','hacker'] }) db.test.ensureIndex({ name: 'S', $text: function (item) { return _.pick(item,['name','about']); } }) db.test.find({ $text: 'mom childs' }) // should return Jane db.test.find({ name: 'Jane', $text: 'mom child' }) // should return Jane, $text is chainable with other fields db.test.find({ name: 'John', $text: 'mom child' }) // should return an empty resultset
   </pre>

   As you can see you create a $text function in the ensureIndex to manage what fields you want the index to